 Causes and contributing factors

 The exact cause of metatarsalgia is disputed among clinicians but most will agree that the symptoms of metatarsalgia are due to overuse or fatigue of the metatarsals.
-Contributing factors include shoes with a soft shank, excessive time spent on the feet and metabolic diseases that may contribute to weakness of bone.
+Contributing factors include shoes with a soft shank, excessive time spent on the feet, and metabolic diseases that may contribute to weakness of bone.

-The differential diagnosis for metatarsalgia includes;
+The differential diagnosis for metatarsalgia includes:

 The methods used to treat metatarsalgia focus on off-loading the forefoot, subsequently reducing mechanical load applied to the metatarsals.
-Metatarsalgia can be treated with a metatarsal pad, arch support with metatarsal pad or increased cushion of the forefoot in the shoe.
-Forefoot rockers soles (seen at right) are an important shoe modification used by pedorthists to decrease the load to the forefoot.
+Metatarsalgia can be treated with a metatarsal pad, arch support with a metatarsal pad or increased cushion of the forefoot in the shoe.
+Forefoot rocker soles (seen at right) are an important shoe modification used by pedorthists to decrease the load to the forefoot.
 Stiffening the shank of the shoe tends to carry load more effectively past the metatarsal bones to the ball of the foot.
-Stiff shank shoes and boots are helpful, or a stiff carbon graphite inner sole called a spring plate, can help.
+Stiff shank shoes and boots are helpful, or a stiff carbon graphite inner sole called a spring plate can help.

-Oral and injectable anti-inflammatories, such as cortisone, can be helpful in cases of metatarsalgia.
-But it's important to recognize that metatarsalgia is a mechanical problem.
+Oral and injectable anti-inflammatories, such as cortisone, can be helpful in cases of metatarsalgia, but it's important to recognize that metatarsalgia is a mechanical problem.
 It's a problem that repeats itself with each step.
 Anti-inflammatories may help to decrease pain, but they don't specifically target the primary mechanical problem contributing to the pain of metatarsalgia.
 Therefore, effective treatment of metatarsalgia must focus on correcting the pathomechanics of the foot.

 When to contact your doctor